BTPlugins/BTDuty/README.md

 - On / Off Duty Webhooks
 - TimeClock
 - Sends a Webhook every X amount of Seconds of all Active People on Duty
+- Logs such as Command Usage and Item Pickups while on Duty!
 <br/>

 ## REQUIREMENTS